matkob/mtd/README.md

 ## Development Setup

-In order to run the setup locally use either `docker-compose up` command or run all three applications separately.
+In order to run the setup locally run `bash docker/build-img.sh` and `docker-compose up` or run all three applications separately.